-Targa Newfoundland, the ultimate tarmac rally in North America, has challenged racers since 2002 and achieved legendary status in the process.
+Targa Newfoundland, the ultimate tarmac rally in North America, has challenged motorsports enthusiasts and adventure seekers since 2002, achieving legendary status in the process.
 Here are answers to some frequently asked questions.

 What are the dates for Targa Newfoundland?